grafana/opentelemetry-workshop/site/docs/lab1/instrument.md

 For the purposes of this workshop, and to keep things simple, you're running a standalone instance of Grafana Alloy, inside your development environment.

-But in production, you have a range of options available to you, like Grafana's Kubernetes Monitoring Helm chart, which deploys Alloy to collect OTLP signals **and** also telemetry from your underlying Kubernetes nodes.
+But in production, you have a range of options available to you to deploy Alloy, such as Grafana's Kubernetes Monitoring Helm chart, which deploys Alloy to collect OTLP signals **and** also telemetry from your underlying Kubernetes nodes.

-See [the documentation](https://grafana.com/docs/grafana-cloud/monitor-applications/application-observability/collector/grafana-alloy-kubernetes/) for more information.
+See [the Alloy documentation](https://grafana.com/docs/grafana-cloud/monitor-applications/application-observability/collector/grafana-alloy-kubernetes/) for more information.

 :::